Dmitriy Bunin Author of Frames X UI kit

 A pagination or page controls component with "←" and "→" arrows.
 Arrow symbols are among the most trustworthy text symbols, supported by most fonts and browsers, and can function as navigation buttons and icons.

-Breadcrumbs component
+Breadcrumbs component with text symbols

 Breadcrumbs component with "•" or "◦" as separator elements for pages.
 We can also use other symbols for this purpose, such as "/" or">" depending on your UI style.
+Bullet symbols can enhance content organization and visual hierarchy by effectively breaking up lists, menu items, and key points.

-Text fields validation
+Text field validation with symbols

 For password fields, we could also use a tiny helper "•" symbol instead of SVG circles for hidden password characters.

-Toggle and Menu components
+Toggle components with symbols

-Using Unicode symbols for splitting content
+Using text symbols for splitting content

-Unicode symbols are great for breaking content into parts or sections, creating logical breaks in your design.
+Ornament and line Unicode symbols are great for breaking content into parts or sections, creating logical breaks in your design.
 Compared to SVG dividers, symbols scale with text, providing excellent flexibility and elegant solutions for your content.

-Unicode symbols as a Figma icon component
+Text symbols as a Figma icon component

 You can use symbols to enhance your call-to-actions, emphasize key components, or list items in long-form content.